Mayann Francis: As Lieutenant Governor

 On June 20, 2006, she was appointed by Governor General Michaëlle Jean, on the advice of Prime Minister Stephen Harper, to the office of Lieutenant Governor of Nova Scotia; she assumed office on September 7, 2006.
 Francis is the first Black Nova Scotian and the second woman to serve as Lieutenant Governor of Nova Scotia.

 In May 2008, Lieutenant Governor Francis was awarded a Doctorate of Humane Letters from Mount Saint Vincent University.

 On February 16, 2012, Prime Minister Stephen Harper announced the appointment of Brigadier General (Retired) John James Grant, CMM, CD as the 32nd Lieutenant Governor of Nova Scotia.
 Francis was succeeded on April 12, 2012.

 After serving

 In 2016, Francis spoke out in response to a recent case of racial profiling in a retail setting in Nova Scotia.
 She validated the complaint, stating that she herself was the target of racial profiling while shopping at least once a month.

+In 2026, she was named as an Officer of the Order of Canada.
+She lives in Halifax, Nova Scotia.